 I undertook a series of freelance projects including: Flash based, Image creation, Video editing, Web Development, Game Development, Social Media, Copy, Marketing.

 A Burrow Full of Rabbits is a creative bedtime story for children and adults alike.
-Written using the ancient mystical poetic form know as Haiku this short, well illustrated book tells the story of brother and sister rabbit who talk about what it would be like to be a cat.
+Written using the ancient mystical poetic form known as Haiku this short, well-illustrated book tells the story of brother and sister rabbit who talks about what it would be like to be a cat.
 Also features a short introduction to Haiku for adults and all about rabbits for children.

 Designer, developer and programmer on ‘Spawn; A ‘Ribbiting’ Adventure’ at London South Bank University 2010